 - S1.
-Analyse films in terms of formal features and a range of themes. - S2.
+Undertake developed analysis of films in terms of formal features and a range of themes. - S2.
 Apply film theory to Hollywood and alternative genres and screen texts. - S3.
 Identify features of classical, post-classical and recent Hollywood screen texts and consider the features of other texts such as art and experimental cinema. - S4.
-Undertake independent research about screen texts.
+Undertake developed research independently about screen texts.